Milliways2/pi-gpio/README.md

 # pi-gpio
 A fast dynamic C library to control Raspberry Pi GPIO channels
-Supports all production models / all SOC
+Supports all current (September 2023) production models / all SOC

 This library has code to:-